minasamir1401/meih-movies-api/README.md

-# MEIH Backend API - Optimized Version
+# MEIH Backend API

-This is the optimized backend API for the MEIH Netflix clone project, built with FastAPI.
+This is the backend API for the MEIH Netflix clone project, built with FastAPI.

-## Performance Improvements

-### Backend Optimizations
-- Updated to latest library versions for better performance
-- Implemented ORJSON for faster JSON serialization/deserialization
-- Added connection pooling and efficient request handling
-- Optimized caching with aiocache for better memory usage
-- Improved Gunicorn configuration for better resource utilization

-### Proxy Service Optimizations
-- Replaced http-proxy with more efficient undici library
-- Implemented connection pooling and keep-alive by default
-- Added timeout handling and retry logic with exponential backoff
-- Enhanced stealth headers to bypass anti-bot measures
-- Added multiple fallback mechanisms for reliability

-### Resource Usage Optimizations
-- Reduced CPU usage through efficient async processing
-- Minimized network overhead with connection reuse
-- Implemented aggressive caching to reduce repeated requests
-- Added request compression and decompression
-- Optimized image proxy with proper cache headers

 ## Features
 - Content scraping from various sources
 - RESTful API endpoints for content delivery
 - Caching mechanisms for improved performance
 - Multi-tier scraping with fallback strategies
-- Advanced anti-blocking measures
+- Automatic handling of meta refresh redirects

 ## Tech Stack
 - Python 3.10+
 - FastAPI
-- ORJSON for fast serialization
-- aiohttp for async requests
-- aiocache for efficient caching
-- BeautifulSoup4 for HTML parsing
+- BeautifulSoup4
-- Node.js proxy service with undici
+- aiohttp
-- uvicorn/gunicorn for deployment
+- uvicorn

 ## Setup Instructions